-Dan Bright was wrongfully convicted of the murder of Murray Barnes.
-He spent nine years in prison, four of which were on death row, before his conviction was overturned.
+Dan Bright was wrongfully convicted in 1996 of the 1995 murder of Murray Barnes.

 Mr. Bright was represented by a lawyer who did not investigate the case and was drunk during his trial.
 At the same time, the State withheld FBI documents that named the real killer in the murder and evidence that undermined the credibility of the State’s primary witness.

 As a consequence of the woeful performance of Mr. Bright’s defense attorney and the unconstitutional withholding of key evidence by the prosecution and the FBI, the jury sentenced Mr. Bright to death.
 He was 26 years old at the time.

 Mr. Bright’s sentence was later commuted to life, at which time he made requests to have the identity of the true killer released through the Freedom of Information Act.
 Citing the real killer’s right to privacy, the federal government declined to reveal his name.